adinium72/ECM1400-Coursework/README.md

 python main.py
 ```

-Next, open a browser; preferably Google Chrome and enter the following URL into the search bar:
+Next, open a browser; preferably Google Chrome™ and enter the following URL into the search bar:

 ```sh
 http://127.0.0.1:5000/index